 Can I Keep My Business if I File Chapter 13?

 Chapter 13 bankruptcy differs from Chapter 7 and Chapter 11 in that it is reserved only for individuals filing for bankruptcy.
 Corporations, partnerships, and LLCs cannot do so.
 However, if a sole proprietor owns the business, that individual can file for Chapter 13 bankruptcy for personal and business debt reorganization.
 This means that through Chapter 13, the owner of a business or LLC may file to eliminate their liability for business debts.
 The business itself is still responsible for paying back its own business debts, but all personal liability will be discharged.

 Chapter 13 can protect all of your business assets while you work to pay back all or a portion of your debts through a restructured payment plan.
 Sometimes, reorganizing an individual’s personal debt may be enough to keep their business afloat.
 So yes, it is possible to keep your business running when you file for Chapter 13 bankruptcy.

 How to File Corporate Bankruptcy

-There is a distinct difference in filing for bankruptcy as an individual versus filing as a corporation, partnership, or LLC.
-Experienced bankruptcy attorneys like those at O’Bryan Law Offices can represent both individuals and business entities in bankruptcy claims.
+There is a distinct difference between filing for bankruptcy as an individual versus filing as a corporation, partnership, or LLC.
+Experienced Kentucky bankruptcy attorneys like those at O’Bryan Law Offices can represent both individuals and business entities in bankruptcy claims.
 We will assist you throughout the entire legal process from beginning to end.